AnnoyedGrunt/GMS2-Minimap-Tutorial/README.md

 	draw_set_color(map_object_color);
 ```

 The aforementioned fact makes itself clear as we unwrap the couple into two variables, and set our color.
-We make sure to set the color outside the inner for loop: it would work the same if we put it inside, but it would result in useless function calls.
+We make sure to set the color outside the inner for loop: it would work the same if we put it inside, but it would result in useless, excessive function calls.

 ```
 for(var j = 0; j < instance_number(map_object_index); j++) {